 - Cosmetic retinoids: retinol, retinal, and retinyl palmitate (<- boooo 👎) are all in this bucket.
 This isn't regulated - and you can find a wild range of concentrations from a cat's sneeze worth to skin molting levels.
 This can get a bit wild when you’re product hunting, but you can still find some fantastic anti-aging staples here.

 There’s also sort of a 4th category of cosmetic retinoids -- retinol alternatives.
 Ingredients such as bakuchiol, granactive retinol, and even some plant extracts are positioned as more gentle alternatives.
-Learn more about these derivatives [here] - which ones are worth trying and which ones trigger our skeptic meter.
+Learn more about these derivatives here - which ones are worth trying and which ones trigger our skeptic meter.

-What does retinol do for me and how does it work?
+What does retinol do for skin?

 In a nutshell, retinol targets keratinocytes, dermal endothelial cells, and fibroblasts - read: skin cells that are in charge of maintaining your skin structure.
 The stimulated cells produce more collagen, fibronectin, and elastin.
 All good things!